How to Register for a Seller’s Permit in Nevada

 Do you have to renew your Nevada seller’s permit?

-If you have questions about the seller’s permit, the Nevada Department of Taxation has a list of FAQs for sales taxes in Nevada.
+If you have questions about the seller’s permit, the Nevada Department of Taxation has a list of FAQs for Nevada sales taxes.
 You can also call the main call center at 866-962-3707 or visit one of the two offices:

 Nevada State Department of Taxation – Las Vegas